Directed by ADRIAN LAZARUS and Co directed by NICKY FELBERT

 Find us both at http://www.mercuryproductions.co.za

-I hope you all enjoy this short video I made a few months ago with the help of my amazing team!
+I hope you all enjoy this short video I made this month with the help of my amazing team!

 It all came about after weeks of mulling over an idea to shoot a Steam Punk fashion video right before the summer production season hots up in Cape Town.
 I had the idea, but no location to shoot it in.